-- 1. Provide a list of at least 50 new individuals from Europe and Asia respectively to the General and Publicity Chairs.
-Alternatively, communicate all calls for papers, tutorials, participation, etc. with publicity chair to personal contact lists - 2.
+- 1. Provide a list of at least 50 new individuals from Europe and Asia respectively to the General and Publicity Chairs - 2.
 Solicit papers, demos, and talks by new authors and presenters from Europe and Asia - 3.
 Suggest new TPC members from Europe and Asia to the Program Chair - 4.
 Work with General Chair on travel grants for students from Europe and Asia